Green Grow the Rushes, O: Interpretation

 Many traditions hold that John the Baptist, like Jesus, was born without original sin, making them the lily-white boys.
 "The infant [John the Baptist] leaped in her [Elizabeth's] womb" (Luke 1:41).

 This may refer to the story of the Transfiguration of Jesus where Moses and Elijah appear with Jesus in clothes of 'dazzling white'.
 The dressed in green would then refer to St. Peter's suggestion that the disciples build shelters of branches for Moses, Elijah, and Jesus.
 Robert Graves suggested that the reference is the defeat at Yule of Holly King by the Oak King.

 Sharp cites Baring-Gould's suggestion of an astronomical mnemonic, the Gemini twins (Castor and Pollux) or "signs for Spring".
 In support of this, Gemini is the northernmost constellation in the zodiac, therefore high in the winter sky in the northern hemisphere where the aurora borealis on occasion clothes the heavenly twins in green.

 Another explanation is that the statues of St. John and St. Mary which, in traditionally configured Anglican and Roman Catholic churches, flank the crucifix on the altar reredos or the rood screen were bound with rushes to cover them, during Holy Week.
 The two figures were portrayed in similar garments, hence lily-white [boys], and wrapped in rushes they were clothed all in green.
+Except that they weren't boys.